dexuantang/HideAndPeek/index.markdown

 tree grew sprout.
 The branches of the other two trees are also slowly growing back.
 The house right next to the trees still stands, despite being much quieter.
-It has became our home since the day my family moved in and it will always wait for my family to reunite one day.
+It has became our home since the day my family moved in and it will always wait for my family to reunite some day.
 ```

 # Deep Sky Objects